 Our hearts can hijack our common sense when it comes to personal finances.
 If you’re currently in the midst of a separation or divorce, you’re at an increased risk for making emotional money mistakes.
-Even splitting from a long term partner is extremely stressful, especially when you’re living together and financially entangled.
-I’ll talk about four divorce money mistakes and give you practical tips to diffuse the emotions that threaten the health of your finances.
+Even splitting from a long term partner is stressful, especially when you’re living together and financially entangled.
+Here are four expensive divorce mistakes to avoid!

 Expensive Divorce Mistake #1

 The first divorce mistake you want to avoid is using money as a weapon.
 No one wins in this situation, even if you’re the one wielding it.
 If a woman’s husband cheats on her, she may feel compelled to punish him by excessive spending of their joint finances.
 If you’re tempted to do this, you must remember that half of that money you’re blowing is yours.
 Revenge clouds your judgment and poisons your emotions.

 Expensive Divorce Mistake #2